DigiBP/Team-Bananas/README.md

     - Once the process instance is created the process starts, i.e., the token is moved to the first task ```generate_job_ad```
     - The first task ```generate_job_ad``` is waiting for message via topic brokerage
     - The Hiring Manager continues in the HR Buddy App by enter key skills for the position, which are fed into the OpenAI API to auto-generate a job ad text via GPT-4
+    - The Hiring Manager can edit the generated job ad until satiefied.
+When confirming the job ad, this will fetch the external service task ```job_ad``` for given process instance from the Camdunda REST API, lock the external task, and mark it as completed.
     - 🔴 **TODO** to be continued... save business data to Google Sheet, publish job ad text to the topic exchange 🔴